ElektraInitiative/libelektra/doc/tutorials/mount.md

 #> Create a new key user/example/enumtest/fruit with string "apple"
 ```

-By entering `kdb info type` in the commandline, we can find out how to use this plugin.
+By entering `kdb plugin-info type` in the commandline, we can find out how to use this plugin.
 It turns out that this plugin allows us to define a list of valid values for our keys via the metavalue `check/enum`.

 ```sh